Caribbean Vacation Sampler

 BARBADOS' HIDDEN TREASURES

 The English began streaming into Barbados for their vacations in the 1700's, and only recently did Americans start matching their numbers.
 With so much tourism, parts of Barbados have been turned into a typical hotel row reminiscent of Miami Beach.
-If this is all you see of Barbados, you will have missed the best part.
+If that is all you see of Barbados, you will have missed the best part.

 Much of the interior is planted in sugarcane, a gorgeous sight in the golden afternoon sun as a breeze ripples through the fields.